Watch a 5 Minute Demo

 Physical and Environmental Security

-Iterable utilizes Amazon Web Services for its Infrastructure hosting needs.
+Iterable utilizes AWS for its Infrastructure hosting needs.
 As a result, the physical security is maintained and enforced by Amazon.
-Amazon data center physical access is strictly controlled both at the perimeter and at building ingress / egress points by security guards and video surveillance, intrusion detection, and other logical means.
+Amazon data center’s physical access is strictly controlled both at the perimeter and at building ingress / egress points by security guards and video surveillance, intrusion detection, and other logical means.
 Data center staff are required to use two-factor authentication a minimum of two times to access the data center floor.
 Only privileged employees and contractors with legitimate business needs have access to the data center.

 Automatic fire detection and suppression equipment have been installed to reduce risk.
 The fire detection system utilizes smoke detection sensors in all data center environments, mechanical and electrical infrastructure spaces, chiller rooms and generator equipment rooms.
 These areas are protected by either wet-pipe, double-interlocked pre-action, or gaseous sprinkler systems.
 The data center electrical power systems are designed to be fully redundant and maintainable without impact to operations, 24 hours a day, seven days a week.
 Uninterruptible Power Supply (UPS) units provide back-up power in the event of an electrical failure for critical and essential loads in the facility.
 Data centers use generators to provide backup power for the entire facility.